Funko: Product lines

+Pop!

-Funko's Pop!
-Vinyl line are figures modelled in a style similar to the Japanese chibi style.
+In 2010, the Funko Pop! line was created.
+Funko Pop! vinyl line are figures modelled in a style similar to the Japanese chibi style.
 The figures have large squarish heads, disproportionately small bodies, and large, circular black eyes.
-The figures typically depict licensed characters from franchises such as Doctor Who, Marvel, DC, Disney, Star Wars, Wizarding World, Dragon Ball, My Hero Academia and other pop culture entities.
-After a preview line of DC Comics characters were released at San Diego Comic-Con 2010, the original Funko Pop! line of products was fully revealed in 2011 at the New York Toy Fair.
+The figures typically depict licensed characters from franchises such as Doctor Who, Marvel, DC, Disney, Pixar, Star Wars, Wizarding World, Dragon Ball, My Hero Academia and other pop culture entities.
+After a preview line of DC Comics characters were released at San Diego Comic-Con in 2010, the original Funko Pop! line of products was fully revealed in 2011 at the New York Toy Fair.

 The exaggerated body proportions of Pop! figures have invited comparisons with Good Smile’s Nendoroid figures, which are similarly described as "chibi".
 Both product lines depict characters from many different franchises.

 Most Funko Pop! figures are not bobbleheads, as their heads do not move.
-However, all Star Wars figures in the line are bobbleheads, most Marvel figures, and all Genshin Impact figures, although the Genshin Impact packaging does not describe them as bobble-heads, but rather as figures, unlike Star Wars and Marvel.
-This is to avoid licensing conflicts with Hasbro and Good Smile Company respectively, the companies of which holds the license to make ordinary (non-bobblehead) figures of characters from these franchises.
+However most Marvel figures, and all Star Wars and Genshin Impact figures are bobbleheads.
+The Star Wars and Marvel packaging describes them as bobbleheads to avoid licensing conflicts with Hasbro and the Good Smile Company, who own the respective rights to produce figures of these franchises.
+The Genshin Impact products are labelled as figures, as no such conflict exists.

 Various other products have been released using the Pop! brand and its character stylization, such as plush toys, T-shirts, keychains (miniaturized versions of the normal figures), and ceramic mugs, the latter of which are enlarged, hollow copies of a figure's head, with a handle attached.